samt07/occasio_event_assistant/README.md

 ## Usage

+## Option 1: Simply goto this link on [HuggingFace](https://huggingface.co/spaces/Samhugs07/Occasio)

-## Option 1: Run with locally installed Jupyter Notebook.
+## Option 2: Run with locally installed Jupyter Notebook.
 You must have installed Python already.
    1. Create a .env file as mentioned above
    2. Open the Jupyter Notebook:
        ```bash